karlyndiary/DA-Cheatsheet/Tableau/[16] Charts.md

 - Barcode Chart: Add sales to the columns and sub-category to the rows.
 Bring in a high-cardinality dimension like product name to details.

 - Line Chart: Add sales to row and order date to column.
 Convert the order date to month.
 - Customized Line Chart: Add sales, discount, profit, unit price and count of orders to row.
-Add the order date to the column and convert the order date to month.
+Add the order date to the column and convert the order date to a quarter month.
 - Multiple Line Chart: Add the order date to the column and convert the order date to month.
 Add sales to rows.
 Add category to colour.